mlswg/mls-protocol/draft-ietf-mls-protocol.md

 {{array-based-trees}} and {{link-based-trees}} provide some details on how to implement the tree operations required for MLS in these representations.
 MLS places no requirements on implementations' internal representations of ratchet trees.
-An implementation MAY use any tree representation and associated algorithms, as long as they produce correct protocol messages.
+An implementation may use any tree representation and associated algorithms, as long as they produce correct protocol messages.

 ### Ratchet Tree Nodes